 Local bill requirements.
 A notice of a legislator's intention to file a local bill must be published in a newspaper in the affected locality at least 30 days before the bill is introduced (Constitution, Art.
 3, sec.
 57; Government Code, sec.
-313; Rule 8, sec.
+313.002; Rule 8, sec.
 10).
 There are six types of local bills:

-- bills creating or affecting water districts; - bills creating or affecting hospital districts; - bills creating or affecting road utility districts; - bills relating to hunting, fishing, or wildlife conservation in a specified locality; - bills creating or affecting a county court or statutory court or courts for one or more specified counties or municipalities; and

-• bills creating or affecting a juvenile board or boards of a specified county or counties.
+- 1. bills creating or affecting water districts; - 2. bills creating or affecting hospital districts; - 3. bills creating or affecting road utility districts; - 4. bills relating to hunting, fishing, or wildlife conservation in a specified locality; - 5. bills creating or affecting a county court or statutory court or courts for one or more specified counties or municipalities; and - 6. bills creating or affecting a juvenile board or boards of a specified county or counties.

-If bills of the last three types affect "a sufficient number" of localities, counties, or municipalities so that, in effect, they apply generally or have statewide importance, they are not considered local bills (Rule 8, sec.
+If bills of the last three types affect "a sufficient number" of localities, counties, or municipalities so that they would apply generally or have statewide importance, they are not considered local bills (Rule 8, sec.
 10(d)).

 First reading and referral to committee.
 To become law, a bill must be read in the House and in the Senate on three separate days.
 This requirement may be suspended by a four-fifths vote of the members present (Constitution, Art.
 3, sec.
 32; Rule 8, sec.
 15).

-After a bill is filed and the chief clerk has assigned a number to the bill, first reading occurs when the reading clerk reads the bill caption while the House is in session and announces the committee to which the speaker has referred the bill.
+After a bill is filed, the chief clerk assigns a number to the bill.
+First reading occurs when the reading clerk, while the House is in session, reads the bill caption and announces the committee to which the speaker has referred the bill.
 The speaker subsequently may correct the referral and assign the bill to a different committee, which usually occurs shortly after the initial referral.
-The speaker's referral also may be changed by a majority vote of the House.
-The speaker may not refer a bill simultaneously to more than one committee (Rule 1, sec.
+The speaker's referral also may be changed by a majority vote of the House (Rule 1, sec.
 4; Rule 8, sec.
 6).